zenith4eva/GS2UNITY/README.md

 1. Create a Google Sheet
 2. Create a new App Script (Extensions --> App Script)
 3. Copy & Paste Apps Script code and save (https://gist.github.com/zenith4eva/5204d88714a73dbf74e4ad9bff061fe4)
-4. Deploy as Web App (Set "Who has Access: Anyone")
+4. Deploy as Web App (Set "Who has Access: Anyone").
+At the top right of the script project, click Deploy > New deployment
 5. Copy Deployment ID
 6. Paste Deployment ID to Google Sheets DB Script
 7. Enter the name of the Tabs that you wish to import in Google Sheets DB Script's Sheet Tab Names List